simsong/bulk_extractor/doc/announce_1.5.md

 --------------
 * The RAR decompressor does not reliably decompress all RAR files.

-* The RAR scanner will not reliably carve RAR file components that contain UTF-8 characters in their name.
+* The RAR scanner will not reliably name carved RAR file components that contain UTF-8 characters in their name.

 PERFORMANCE COMPARISON WITH VERSION 1.4
 ========================================